vfmd/vfmd-spec/specification.md

 The root procedure in turn invokes other procedures.
 In the method described here, global variables are used to communicate information from invoked procedures back to the root procedure, but better means can be adopted by an implementation.
-The global variables used are:
+The global variable used is:

  1. <span id="consumed-character-count">_consumed-character-count_: The
     number of characters that were consumed to form a _span tag_ or a _text fragment_</span>
- 2. <span id="is-verbatim-html-mode">_is-verbatim-html-mode_: A boolean
-    that decides whether vfmd syntax should be recognized at this position in the document, or not</span>

 [current-position]: #current-position
 [remaining-character-sequence]: #remaining-character-sequence
 [consumed-character-count]: #consumed-character-count
-[is-verbatim-html-mode]: #is-verbatim-html-mode

 The procedure to identify and interpret the _span tags_ is as follows:

  1. Set [current-position] as 0
- 2. Set _is-verbatim-html-mode_ as _false_
- 3. <span id="span-proc-step-3">Set _consumed-character-count_ as 0
+ 2. <span id="span-proc-step-2">Set _consumed-character-count_ as 0
     </span>
- 4. If _is-verbatim-html-mode_ is equal to _false_, do the following:
+ 3. Depending on the character at the [current-position], invoke the appropriate procedure, as given below:
      1. If the character at the [current-position] is either an [unescaped] `[` (open square bracket) character, or an [unescaped] `]` (close square bracket) character, invoke the [procedure for